 UBC Science brings together a community of students and scholars who are internationally recognized for their commitment to discovery and innovation—in the lab, in the classroom and in the world.
 Home to a broad range of nationally top-ranked research clusters, the Faculty offers a wide range of undergraduate and graduate degree programs to over 11,000 students.
 The efforts of more than 400 faculty members, supported by dedicated undergraduate education initiatives, have helped position UBC as a North American leader in STEM education.

-Director, Go Global: International Learning Programs
+Associate Director, Go Global: International Learning Programs

 Go Global develops and facilitates international learning opportunities for UBC students and manages the Student Safety Abroad Registry.
 Student programs include Global Seminars, Exchange, Summer programs, Research and Internships abroad, and Practicum Placements.

 The Vancouver Summer Program (VSP) is a four-week immersive academic and social experience for international post-secondary students.
 The program provides the opportunity for students to take two academic courses in various UBC Faculties, learn about Canadian culture and make connections with students from around the world.

 Green College is a graduate residential college at UBC where interdisciplinary conversations and ideas thrive.
 Every year, approximately 80 graduate students and 15 postdoctoral scholars and visiting scholars call the College home and create a unique, vibrant academic community.

 In addition to residence life, the college is also a distinct society of scholars, providing a rich community environment for academic engagement through public lectures, conversations and hospitality